adaptyteam/adapty-docs/versioned_docs/version-2.0/initial-custom.md

 The initial integration is only needed for [App Store](initial_ios), [Google Play](initial-android), and [Stripe](stripe) since Adapty verifies your apps, products, and offers with these stores.

 Adapty doesn’t validate data with other app stores and does not process purchases made through them.
-However, you can still mark products sold through other stores to grant access to paid content after a successful purchase, reflect transactions in your analytics, and share them via integrations.
+However, you can still mark products sold through other stores for Adapty to grant access to paid content after a successful purchase, reflect transactions in your analytics, and share them via integrations.

 :::important